Cultured Guru Logo

 My Fermented Cauliflower Recipe

-I’ve tried fermenting plain cauliflower several times and never liked the results.
+I’ve tried making plain fermented cauliflower several times and never liked the results.
 Mainly the smell is awful.
 Cauliflower contains a lot of sulfur compounds and can smell horrendous when fermented plain.

 So this summer, I set out to make a fermented cauliflower recipe that tastes and smells delicious.
 To do so, I started by fire-roasting the cauliflower.
 I also incorporated fire-roasted garlic and poblano peppers.
 Fire roasting the ingredients before fermenting made the smell pleasant during fermentation.